ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 The new model class is created using a class method, this means that a model name must be provided when class inheritance occurs, so that the model can automatically be added to the registry under that name.
-N.B.
-The `self.name` attribute for the class is automatically changed to this name.
+It's worth noting that the `self.name` attribute for the class is automatically set to be this name.

 ```python
 class FreshWaterModel(BaseModel, model_name="freshwater"):